downshift-js/downshift/src/hooks/MIGRATION_V8.md

 ```

 Consider to use the default 1.2 ARIA behaviour provided by default in order to
-align your widget to the original spec.
-This behaviour consistency improves the
+align your widget to the accessibility official spec.
+This behaviour consistency
-user experience, since all comboboxes, including yours, will behave the same,
+improves the user experience, since all comboboxes should behave the same and
-and users will not waste trying to understand custom behaviours on a widget that
-should behave consistently across all ecosystems.
+there won't be need for any additional guess work done by your users.

 [combobox-aria-example]:
   https://www.w3.org/WAI/ARIA/apg/example-index/combobox/combobox-autocomplete-list.html